 The best ramen in Osaka is arguably the best ramen in Japan and therefore the world.
-Find out where to eat the best Osaka ramen, a savory Japanese soup loaded with noodles, chashu and tasty bits.
+Discover where to eat excellent ramen, a savory Japanese soup loaded with noodles, chashu and tasty bits, in Japan’s foodie city.

 We loved all of the food in Japan’s most food-focused city during our visit to Osaka, but the city’s ramen earned a special place in our hearts.
 Ramen was Daryl’s first meal in Osaka and set the tone for our culinary journey of the city’s rich food scene.